Parent Defends Son for Standing Up to Grandfathers Criticism of Sisters Fashion Choices

 Original Post

-My husband and I have 2 kids, Ryder (21M) and Juliette (16F), both of them are close to both set of grandparents and visit them regularly, Juliette is discovering her style and she's experimenting with clothes, hairstyles and make up, Ryan gave her a sew machine last month and she kinda went nuts with this, doing a lot of pieces for fun.
-Since Juli is still a minor, we set a few rules because we believe that, even when she's expressing herself, there's still things she shouldn't wear; like no see through things, no large cleavage and no minis.
+My husband and I have 2 kids, Ryder (21M) and Juliette (16F), both of them are close to both set of grandparents and visit them regularly.
+Juliette is discovering her style and she's experimenting with clothes, hairstyles, and makeup.
+Ryan gave her a sewing machine last month and she kinda went nuts with this, doing a lot of pieces for fun.
+Since Juli is still a minor, we set a few rules because we believe that, even when she's expressing herself, there's still things she shouldn't wear; like no see-through things, no large cleavage, and no minis.

-She's always mixing patterns, colors, prints and textures, pants under skirts, dresses as cardigans, big earrings and necklaces, etc sometimes it does feel too much, but that's just fashion isn't it?
-She seems happy and we don't think is fair to call her outfits ugly when she's just having fun and experimenting.
+She's always mixing patterns, colors, prints, and textures, pants under skirts, dresses as cardigans, big earrings and necklaces, etc. Sometimes it does feel too much, but that's just fashion, isn't it?
+She seems happy and we don't think it is fair to call her outfits ugly when she's just having fun and experimenting.

 She still tones it down when it comes to family gatherings because she's afraid people will say something.
-Is important to add that Ryder 100% supports and encourages his sister, most of the funny jewelry that Juli owns are things Ryder bought for her, and as I said, he gave her a sew machine recently.
+It is important to add that Ryder 100% supports and encourages his sister.
+Most of the funny jewelry that Juli owns are things Ryder bought for her, and as I said, he gave her a sewing machine recently.

 She also makes him shirts and is trying to make him a jacket.
-Yesterday was Ryder's 21 bday and we decided to have a small party just with family, Juli asked Ryder what his ''theme'' was so she could dress accordingly, but he said she could dress however she wanted and I swear you could see Juli's eye sparkling, she ended up wearing a weird combination, but looked happy and Ryder said she looked pretty.
+Yesterday was Ryder's 21st birthday and we decided to have a small party just with family.
+Juli asked Ryder what his ''theme'' was so she could dress accordingly, but he said she could dress however she wanted and I swear you could see Juli's eyes sparkling.
+She ended up wearing a weird combination, but looked happy and Ryder said she looked pretty.

-As soon as everyone starts to come, they eye Juli but nobody says anything, I noticed my FIL making a face and when he wants to give Ryder a few words he says ''is time to address the elephant in the room.
-Juliette looks awful, go change to normal clothes little girl'' Ryder just rolls his eyes and say that a 70 yo man bullying a 16 yo is pathetic.
+As soon as everyone starts to come, they eye Juli but nobody says anything.
+I noticed my FIL making a face and when he wants to give Ryder a few words he says ''it's time to address the elephant in the room.
+Juliette looks awful, go change to normal clothes little girl.''
+Ryder just rolls his eyes and says that a 70-year-old man bullying a 16-year-old is pathetic.

 They start to fight and my FIL demands I punish my son but my husband and I refuse.
 He made Juli cry.